ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 65 - Clinical investigations on minors.md

       </div>
       <div class="grid-list-column-2">
          <p class="norm">the minors have received the information
-referred to in Article&nbsp;63(2) in a way adapted to their age and mental maturity and from investigators or members of the investigating team who are trained or experienced in working with children;</p>
+referred to in [[Article&nbsp;63](../clinical evaluation and clinical investigationsArticle 63 - Informed consent.md)](../clinical evaluation and clinical investigationsArticle 63 - Informed consent.md)(2) in a way adapted to their age and mental maturity and from investigators or members of the investigating team who are trained or experienced in working with children;</p>
       </div>